PhobGCC/PhobGCC-doc/For_Users/Phob_Calibration_Guide_v0.24.md

 * To reduce the chance of getting the wrong move, increase the value on the axis that you don’t want, and decrease the value on the axis you do want.
 * To suppress snapback on an axis, use a somewhat high value here (start with 7).
 * Press R+Start+D-pad Down to see the current snapback filter values on each axis of the Analog Stick.
-  * The C-Stick will show the current offset values.
+  * At the same time, you can see the current offset values on the C-Stick.

 # C-Stick Offset